TriumphLLC/Blend4Web/doc_src/stereo_rendering.rst

 Activation
 ----------

-To use HMD stereo rendering, you need to install Oculus's `runtime utility <https://developer.oculus.com/downloads/>`_ (two versions are supported: the `chromium_webvr_v1_win64.7z` in the root directory and the one in the `Deprecated API` folder).
+To use HMD stereo rendering, you need to install Oculus' `runtime utility <https://developer.oculus.com/downloads/>`_ (two versions are supported: the `chromium_webvr_v1_win64.7z` in the root directory and the one in the `Deprecated API` folder).
 Windows and macOS versions can be found on the Oculus website in binary format, while Linux version should be compiled from the source code.

 For now, the HMD is supported by the `Chromium experimental builds <https://webvr.info/get-chrome/>`_ and in the `Firefox nightly builds <https://nightly.mozilla.org/>`_.